Federal University of Technology Akure: Library

-Student Organizations and Clubs
+Student organizations and clubs

-The Federal University of Technology Akure (FUTA) offers a wide variety of student organizations and clubs, including the Student Union Government (SUG), professional and academic societies, cultural and arts clubs, and the Cultural and Drama Society.
+FUTA offers a wide variety of student organizations and clubs, including the Student Union Government (SUG), professional and academic societies, cultural and arts clubs, and the Cultural and Drama Society.

 The FUTA Student Union (FUTASU) serves as a platform for students to voice their concerns, advocate for their rights, and participate in decision-making processes.
-The student union collaborates with the university management to enhance the quality of education and promote students' welfare.
+The student union collaborates with the university management to enhance the quality of education and promote student welfare.All students enrolled in the university are members of the union.

-The FUTASU executive council includes the President, Vice President, General Secretary, Assistant General Secretary, Financial Secretary, Public Relations Officer, Treasurer, Welfare Director, Director of Sports, and Director of Socials.
-All matriculated students of the university are members of the union.